Comparing QlikView and Qlik Sense

 As a consequence, Qlik Sense is a better tool for self-service.
 In QlikView, some self-service is still possible, but it demands a much higher level of technical proficiency of the user.

 In QlikView, you need to have the desktop version to be able to develop an app.
 Development is done locally, without a connection to a QlikView server.
-QlikView Desktop only runs on
+QlikView Desktop only runs on Microsoft Windows.

 In Qlik Sense, you can develop an app using a web client that is connected to a Qlik Sense server.
 This means that users can have different operating systems on their computer.
 Hence, the Qlik Sense solution gives access to more users than the QlikView solution.